UniLogin/UniLogin/docs/source/relayer.rst

 Relayer
 =======

-Relayer is a node.js server application, that allows interacting with blockchain without wallet.
+Relayer is a RESTful JSON API server written in node.js and express.js, that allows interacting with wallet contract using meta-transactions.
+Relayer gets signed message and propagates it to the network.
+It pays for transactions and gets the refund from contracts.

+Below are the instructions how to run relayer.

 If you would like to use your own domain, jump to the section :ref:`ENS registration<ens-registration>`.
 To learn how to build custom relayer jump to :ref:`Custom relayer<custom-relayer>`.